-Flake White Historic is made by this method and carbon dioxide gas comes from the fermentation of horse manure.
+Flake White is made by this method and carbon dioxide gas comes from the fermentation of horse manure.
 In the past this was the favorable method because the stacks were built outside and fermentation also produced just the right amount of heat needed for oxidation and also because of the vast availability of horse manure.
 This produces harder flakes with a warmer white color.

 Flake White Master is our own adaptation of the process where dioxide gases come from the fermentation of sugar and yeast dissolved in water.
 That way it's easier to control the amount of carbon gas and eliminate guess work.
 This produces bright white flaked layers shaped into multi-layered soft frost.
 Corroded metal is collected, crumbled and the milling with water follows.
 Washed flakes are mixed with water and further milled in a ball mill to reduce pigment particles in to a very fine pigment.
-Then the pigment is washed with fresh water until the pH of the water becomes neutral and then is air dried for a long time.
+Then the pigment is washed and dried for a long time.
 The resulting pigments are quite different.
-Flake White Historic is a warm white with bigger pigment particles.
 Flake White Master is a fine, bright white with multiple sized and shaped particles.